 The survey is conducted continuously and results from the survey are published under the heading of the Overseas Travel Release on a monthly basis.
 The Overseas Travel Release was published on a monthly basis up to survey period June 2010.
 It was then published on a quarterly basis from survey period Quarter 3 2010 to Quarter 2 2011.
-It then changed to a monthly rolling three month release from survey period May- July 2011 to present.
-Each month, a representative sample of flights/sailings is selected for surveying from which a 1 in 5 systematic sample of passengers is selected and their country of residence is recorded.
+It then changed to a monthly rolling three month release from survey period May- July 2011 to October - December 2017.
+From January 2018 monthly data is being published once again.